nfasano/colosseum_ticket_tracker/README.md

 ## Background
 Tickets to enter the Colosseum are notoriusly difficult to obtain from the official website (https://www.coopculture.it/it/) as only a limited supply of timed entry tickets are released 30 days in advance, and those tickets are taken by third party bots within seconds of being posted.
 These third party sellers (e.g. Viator, Get Your Guide, etc.) then sell the tickets for a mark up, sometimes for more than 10x the original ticket price.
 The goal of this project was to determine when is optimal time to purchase a Colosseum ticket from the official website, avoiding the exorbitant fees incurred by using third party resellers.

-## Conclusions
+## My suggested strategy for securing your tickets
-In conclusion, I suggest the following approach to purchasing tickets at the Colosseum:
+Based on my research and time spent tracking ticket availability using Python code, I suggest the following approach to purchasing tickets at the Colosseum:

 First, determine which ticket you want to purchase: regular experinece, full experinece arena, or full experience undergrounds and arena (see ticket infromation below for more information on the difference between these ticket types).